benjaminjamesweb/Client-Server-Project/README.md

-There is a properly-formatted PDF called "documentation.pdf" that I uploaded to Moodle.
+See the "documentation.pdf" file that I submitted on Moodle.
+I used that instead because it was better than writing everything in raw text in a readme file.